TritonDataCenter/sdc-cloudapi/docs/index.md

 locality  | Object   | (Deprecated in CloudAPI v8.3.0.)
-Optionally object of [locality hints](#locality-hints), specify which instances the new instance should be near or far from. metadata.$name | String | An arbitrary set of metadata key/value pairs can be set at provision time, but they must be prefixed with "metadata." tag.$name | String   | An arbitrary set of tags can be set at provision time, but they must be prefixed with "tag." firewall_enabled | Boolean | Completely enable or disable firewall for this instance.
+Optionally object of [locality hints](#locality-hints), specify which instances the new instance should be near or far from. metadata.$name | String | An arbitrary set of metadata key/value pairs can be set at provision time, but they must be prefixed with "metadata." tag.$name | String   | An arbitrary set of tags can be set at provision time, but they must be prefixed with "tag." brand     | String   | (Added in CloudAPI v9.9.0.)
+Optional machine type when creating a HVM machine - can be either "kvm" or "bhyve". firewall_enabled | Boolean | Completely enable or disable firewall for this instance.
 Default is false deletion_protection | Boolean | Whether an instance is destroyable.
 See [Deletion Protection](#deletion-protection).
 Default is false allow_shared_images | Boolean | Whether to allow provisioning from a shared image.
 Default is false